ppy/osu/README.md

 A free-to-win rhythm game.
 Rhythm is just a *click* away!

-The future of [osu!](https://osu.ppy.sh) and the beginning of an open era!
+This is the future – and final – iteration of the [osu!](https://osu.ppy.sh) game client and marks the beginning of an open era!
 Currently known by and released under the release codename "*lazer*".
 As in sharper than cutting-edge.

 ## Status

-This project is under constant development, but we aim to keep things in a stable state.
-Users are encouraged to try it out and keep it installed alongside the stable *osu!* client.
-It will continue to evolve to the point of eventually replacing the existing stable client as an update.
+This project is under constant development, but we do our best to keep things in a stable state.
+Players are encouraged to install from a release alongside their stable *osu!* client.
+This project will continue to evolve until we eventually reach the point where most users prefer it over the previous "osu!stable" release.

-We are accepting bug reports (please report with as much detail as possible and follow the existing issue templates).
-Feature requests are also welcome, but understand that our focus is on completing the game to feature parity before adding new features.
 A few resources are available as starting points to getting involved and understanding the project:

 - Detailed release changelogs are available on the [official osu! site](https://osu.ppy.sh/home/changelog/lazer).
 - You can learn more about our approach to [project management](https://github.com/ppy/osu/wiki/Project-management).

 ## Running osu!

-If you are looking to install or test osu! without setting up a development environment, you can consume our [releases](https://github.com/ppy/osu/releases).
-You can also generally download a version for your current device from the [osu! site](https://osu.ppy.sh/home/download).
-Failing that, you may use the links below to download the latest version for your operating system of choice:
+If you are just looking to give the game a whirl, you can grab the latest release for your platform:

-**Latest release:**
+### Latest release:

 | [Windows 8.1+ (x64)](https://github.com/ppy/osu/releases/latest/download/install.exe) | macOS 10.15+ ([Intel](https://github.com/ppy/osu/releases/latest/download/osu.app.Intel.zip), [Apple Silicon](https://github.com/ppy/osu/releases/latest/download/osu.app.Apple.Silicon.zip)) | [Linux (x64)](https://github.com/ppy/osu/releases/latest/download/osu.AppImage) | [iOS 13.4+](https://osu.ppy.sh/home/testflight) | [Android 5+](https://github.com/ppy/osu/releases/latest/download/sh.ppy.osulazer.apk) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |

+You can also generally download a version for your current device from the [osu! site](https://osu.ppy.sh/home/download)

+If your platform is not listed above, there is still a chance you can manually build it by following the instructions below.

-- The iOS testflight link may fill up (Apple has a hard limit of 10,000 users).
-We reset it occasionally when this happens.
+**For iOS/iPadOS users**: The iOS testflight link fills up very fast (Apple has a hard limit of 10,000 users).
+We reset it occasionally.
 Please do not ask about this.
-Check back regularly for link resets or follow [peppy](https://twitter.com/ppy) on twitter for announcements of link resets.
+Check back regularly for link resets or follow [peppy](https://twitter.com/ppy) on twitter for announcements.
+Our goal is to get the game on mobile app stores in early 2024.

-If your platform is not listed above, there is still a chance you can manually build it by following the instructions below.

 ## Developing a custom ruleset

-osu! is designed to have extensible modular gameplay modes, called "rulesets".
-Building one of these allows a developer to harness the power of osu! for their own game style.
+osu! is designed to allow user-created gameplay variations, called "rulesets".
+Building one of these allows a developer to harness the power of the osu! beatmap library, game engine, and general UX for a new style of gameplay.
 To get started working on a ruleset, we have some templates available [here](https://github.com/ppy/osu/tree/master/Templates).

 You can see some examples of custom rulesets by visiting the [custom ruleset directory](https://github.com/ppy/osu/discussions/13096).